Optimize your content based on reader insights

 This one's a no-brainer.
-If your white papers are distributed as links in emails, or gated behind a form on a landing page, the number of downloads serves as a good metric to help you optimize your email copy, perform a/b tests on the CTAs, or remove extra form fields.
+If your white papers are distributed as links in emails or gated behind a form on a landing page, the number of downloads serves as a good metric to help you optimize your email copy, perform a/b tests on the CTAs, or remove extra form fields.

 How much do they actually read?

 Do readers get all the way to the end of the white paper, or do they give up a few pages in?
 The latter could indicate that your content isn't valuable, interesting, or that the reading experience is poor.
-Measuring the time they spend reading and the number of pages they get through is crucial for understanding your white paper's contribution to bottom line results.
+Measuring the time they spend reading and the number of pages they get through is crucial for understanding your white paper's contribution to bottom-line results.

 Which pages and topics do people spend the most time on?

-Knowing which specific chapters or sections readers spend the most time on is not only useful for optimizing your content, but it allows you to segment your audience by their interests and use a personalized follow-up approach.
+Knowing which specific chapters or sections readers spend the most time on is not only useful for optimizing your content, but it allows you to segment your audience by their interests and use a tailored follow-up approach.
 You can use marketing automation to assign different readers to different sales teams based on the topics they focus on.